 - When you take a digestive enzyme formula with your meal, the enzymes work on speeding up the breakdown of the food in your stomach.

-The bottom line is a healthy supply of these protein specific enzymes is essential for sustaining and maintaining optimal health.
+The bottom line is that a healthy supply of these protein specific enzymes is essential for sustaining and maintaining optimal health.

-Proteolytic enzymes and illness
+Proteolytic Enzymes and Illness

 - Bacteria, viruses, yeasts, and fungi are all protected by proteins.
 Attacking those proteins is key to destroying the invaders.

-- Food allergens are all proteins.
+- Food allergens are almost all proteins.

 - Cancer cells are protected by proteins.